ligerzero-ai/HTSegregation_PyironWorkflow_Demonstrator/README.md

    - Contains data for all periodic table elements at 6 CSL grain boundaries in Fe
    - Dataset generated using DFT (VASP) calculations with a workflow similar to `grain_boundary_segregation.ipynb`
    - Demonstrates analysis techniques for large-scale segregation datasets
+   - Supplementary figures can be generated from the `SupplementaryFigures.ipynb` notebooks

 ## Requirements